Methika2005/Methika2005/README.md

 ## About Me

-I am a second-year B.Tech Information Technology student at Cummins College of Engineering for Women.
+I am a third-year B.Tech Information Technology student at Cummins College of Engineering for Women.

 I enjoy building products that solve practical problems and combine technology with real-world impact.
 My interests span Machine Learning, Full Stack Development, UI-driven applications, and systems that create meaningful user experiences.